regolith-labs/meteora-pools-sdk/README.md

-# Kamino Liquidity SDK
+# Meteora Pools SDK

-This is a Rust client for the [Meteora Pools](https://github.com/mercurial-finance/mercurial-dynamic-amm-sdk/tree/master) program, generated using [Codama](https://github.com/codama-idl/codama).
+This is a Rust client for the [Meteora Pools](https://github.com/mercurial-finance/mercurial-dynamic-amm-sdk) program, generated using [Codama](https://github.com/codama-idl/codama).

 ## Notes